swrp/CYBR8420-SemesterProject/Docs/SoftwareSecurityRequirements.md

 Task 4 - Description, link to misuse case, list security requirements, reflection (including links to documentation)

 ##### Alert to Fraud Analyst
-Task 5 - Description, link to misuse case, list security requirements, reflection (including links to documentation)

 In many environments, Elasticsearch might be used to monitor incoming data for specific conditions, and when that condition is met, some type of alert or notification might be raised to a stakeholder.
 In the case on a fraud monitoring department, Elasticsearch might be used to run scheduled searches every few minutes looking for outliers in recent credit card transactions.
-The [misuse case](ADD) for this data flow shows how attackers might be able to target email alerts and clarifies that other delivery options are needed for  important alerts that need analyst attention.
+The [misuse case](https://github.com/swrp/CYBR8420-SemesterProject/blob/mabaumgartner/Misuse%20Cases/Misuse%20Case_Elasticsearch_Alerting_medium.png) for this data flow shows how attackers might be able to target email alerts and clarifies that other delivery options are needed for important alerts that need analyst attention.

 Security Requirements
 * Retain an audit log of all generated alerts

-Add Reflection
+* Allow alerts to be delivered to a ticketing system or by a protocol other than email
+* Alert emails should be encrypted when sent with TLS or STARTTLS

+Elasticsearch (with the X-Pack features) does include the ability for [alerting](https://www.elastic.co/guide/en/elastic-stack-overview/current/xpack-alerting.html), and alerts can be sent in [many forms](https://www.elastic.co/guide/en/elastic-stack-overview/current/actions.html).
+The ability to send alerts an an email or webhook action would likely allow the an IT service management system to issue a service ticket when an alert is generated.
+The documentation also indicates that the software does indeed have the ability to use the STARTTLS protocol when [configuring email settings](https://www.elastic.co/guide/en/elastic-stack-overview/6.4/actions-email.html#configuring-email)

 ### Documentation Review
 Task 6